Neural Sculpting: Uncovering hierarchically modular task structure in neural networks through pruning and network analysis: Introduction

-Recent studies have demonstrated that certain hierarchically modular structures can emerge during the training of NNs.
-Previous methods to extract those structures in NNs can be categorized into \textit{structural} and \textit{functional}.
-Structural methods organize trained networks based on the structural properties of units, such as their connectivity and edge-weights \cite{watanabe2018modular, watanabe2019interpreting, filan2021clusterability}, while functional methods consider characteristics based on unit activation \cite{hod2021detecting, lange2022clustering}.
+Recent studies through NN unit clustering have demonstrated that certain modular structures can emerge during the training of NNs \cite{watanabe2018modular, watanabe2019interpreting, filan2021clusterability,hod2021detecting, lange2022clustering}.
 However, it is unclear whether the structures extracted reflect the underlying hierarchy of sub-functions in a task.
-In a recent study, Csordas et al. (\cite{csordas2020neural}) proposed a method that identifies sub-networks or modules in NNs that learn specific sub-functions.
-However, this method requires knowledge of the exact sub-functions involved, and cannot be applied when such knowledge is unavailable.
+Csordas et al. \cite{csordas2020neural} proposed a method that identifies sub-networks in NNs that learn specific sub-functions.
+This method however, requires knowledge of the exact sub-functions within a task's hierarchy.
 Ideally, modules corresponding to specific sub-functions should emerge through a training strategy, and a method should be available to detect these modules without explicit knowledge of the corresponding sub-functions.

-Biological networks exhibit hierarchically modular structures where clusters of nodes with relatively dense internal connectivity and sparse external connectivity learn specific sub-functions \cite{valencia2009complex,meunier2010modular,clune2013evolutionary,mengistu2016evolutionary}.
+Biological networks exhibit hierarchical modularity where clusters of nodes with relatively dense internal connectivity and sparse external connectivity learn specific sub-functions \cite{valencia2009complex,meunier2010modular,clune2013evolutionary,mengistu2016evolutionary}.
 Drawing inspiration from this, we propose \textit{Neural Sculpting}, a novel approach to train and structurally organize NN units to reveal the underlying hierarchy of sub-functions in a task.
-We begin by considering sub-functions that are input-separable and reused within a hierarchically modular task.
-We show that standard training of NNs does not result in the acquisition of structural properties that reflect these sub-function properties.
-To address this, we propose an iterative unit and edge pruning method to train NNs, which results in sparse networks that do acquire those previous structural properties.
-Further, we propose a method based on network analysis to uncover modules within these sparse NNs.
-Finally, we showcase the capability of the proposed methodology to reveal the structure of diverse hierarchically modular tasks.
-To the best of our knowledge, this paper is the first to analyze specific sub-function properties within a hierarchically modular task and propose an end-to-end methodology to uncover its structure.
-This work also sheds light on the potential of pruning and network analysis methods to uncover and harness structural properties in NNs.
+Within a hierarchically modular task, we consider sub-functions that are input-separable and reused.
+We first show that conventionally trained NNs do not acquire structural properties that reflect the previous sub-function properties.
+To address this, we introduce a sequential unit and edge pruning method to train NNs.
+Unit pruning first conditions the NN to learn reused sub-functions, while edge pruning subsequently reveals the sparse connectivity between the learned sub-functions.
+Finally, we propose a network analysis tool to uncover modules and their hierarchical organization within the sparse NNs.